• Menu

 How To Size Commercial Filtration Systems for Iron and Manganese Removal

-Iron and manganese are some of the most common elements found in the Earth’s crust and are widely found in groundwater worldwide.
+Iron and manganese are some of the most common elements in the Earth’s crust and are widely found in groundwater worldwide.

 Iron and manganese treatment systems use oxidation with air, chlorine, or ozone injection to convert the dissolved forms of the metals to a solid form, followed by a filtration process.

-When concentrations in the source water are high (above 8 to 10 PPM) combined iron and manganese, a clarification sequence is typically required prior to filtration.
-For lower levels, however, a simple oxidation step using chlorination or air injection followed by filtration can be highly effective.
+how to size commercial iron filter.When concentrations in the source water are high (above 8 to 10 PPM) combined iron and manganese, a clarification sequence is typically required prior to filtration.
+However, a simple oxidation step using chlorination or air injection followed by filtration can be highly effective for lower levels.

-For the conventional sand/anthracite filters, the iron must be carefully oxidized and floc formed of a correct size, for the conventional filter to work properly.
-The oxidizing catalytic filters use manganese greensand, manganese dioxide coated media, or manganese dioxide ore (such as Pro-OX NSF media) in a catalytic process.
+For the conventional sand/anthracite filters, the iron must be carefully oxidized and floc formed of a correct size for the conventional filter to work properly.
+The oxidizing catalytic filters use manganese greensand, manganese dioxide-coated media, or manganese dioxide ore (such as Pro-OX NSF media) in a catalytic process.

 The catalytic media can accommodate higher service flow rates with a smaller footprint and unlike the conventional sand filters, no contact tank is typically required.
 However, the oxidant should be injected into the water 20 to 30 seconds ahead of the filter for best results.

-Service Flow Rate and Filter Sizingpsi drop iron filter media
+Service Flow Rate and Filter Sizing

-Filter bed depth is typically 2 to 3 feet or no more than approximately 1 meter deep over a gravel under bed.
+Filter bed depth is typically 2 to 3 feet or no more than approximately 1 meter deep over a gravel underbed.

-The filter surface area is the square footage or square meter of the filter tank.
+The filter surface area is the filter tank's square footage or square meter.
 For example, a 4’ diameter filter tank would have a filter surface area of 12.5 Ft2.
 Multiply the radius by itself to square the number (2 x 2 = 4).
 Multiply the result by pi (3.14159): 4 x 3.14159 = 12.56 square feet, or 1.16 square meters.

 A conservative service flow rate for many filter media is 3 to 5 gallons per minute per square foot of surface area.
-A maximum flow rate of 15 to 20 gallons per square foot of surface area is possible depending on the type of filter media, water chemistry, and temperature.
+A maximum flow rate of 15 to 20 gallons per square foot of surface area is possible, depending on the type of filter media, water chemistry, and temperature.

-Factors affecting the Service Flow Rate include the levels of contaminants (iron, manganese, hydrogen sulfide etc.) present, water chemistry (such as pH and ORP), and water temperature.
+Factors affecting the Service Flow Rate include the levels of contaminants (iron, manganese, hydrogen sulfide, etc.) present, water chemistry (such as pH and ORP), and water temperature.

 Backwash Flow Rate Critical